-It is accepted that the Viking House building would undoubtedly have a greater presence as a result of the alteration of its external appearance.
-However, like the cladding of One The Brayford, the materiality of the scheme of cladding for Viking House remains recessive due to the darker palette so it would not be overly prominent.
-Furthermore, the architecture of the extensions to Newland would also be complimentary to the existing form and scale of buildings in the street.

-Consequently, it is considered that the development would enhance the character and appearance of the Conservation Area, as the proposals would regenerate the Viking House building and its wider environs with a high quality development that would integrate with the surrounding townscape that contributes to the valued character and appearance of the conservation area.
-Therefore, it is considered that the proposal satisfies the duty contained within section 72 (1) of the Planning (Listed Buildings and Conservation Areas Act) 1990
+It is accepted that the introduction of a new building between Viking House and Carholme Road would undoubtedly make a significant contribution to townscape and the grain of development.
+However, the development would help to provide a suitable step up to that building with the result that it would soften its impact in its context.
+What is more, the other new buildings would be complimentary to the existing form and scale of buildings and would be detailed to ensure that they have sufficient prominence.
+Therefore, it is considered that the development would enhance the character and appearance of the Conservation Area, as the proposals would regenerate Newland and the important spaces around the prominent Viking House building with a high quality development that would integrate with the surrounding townscape that contributes to the valued character and appearance of the conservation area.

-'In the exercise, with respect to any buildings or other land in a conservation area, special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area'.
-Furthermore, the proposal is in accordance with the guidance contained within paragraph 137 of the NPPF which advises that Local Planning Authorities should look for new development within a Conservation Area and within the setting of heritage assets to reveal or better enhance significance.
+Consequently, officers would advise Members that the proposal satisfies the duty contained within section 72 (1) of the Planning (Listed Buildings and Conservation Areas Act) 1990 'In the exercise, with respect to any buildings or other land in a conservation area, special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area'.
+Furthermore, the proposals would be in accordance with the guidance contained within paragraph 137 of the NPPF which advises that Local Planning Authorities should look for new development within a Conservation Area and within the setting of heritage assets to reveal or better enhance significance.